Back in the day, VW's were everywhere and finding a decent used one for sale was no

 when you transfer the vehicle's ownership from the seller, to you.

-But if he's not willing to help obtain these forms, I'd say there's a pretty good chance
+not willing to help obtain these forms, I'd say there's a pretty good chance

-he doesn't really own the car (this doesn't mean he actually stole the car - maybe it's
+he doesn't really own the car (this doesn't mean he actually

 his ex-wife's car and he doesn't think it's a big deal that he's selling the car and pocketing the cash

 without telling her!).
-Buying a car with no title is not at all smart because you'll have
+Buying a car with no title is not at all smart because you'll usually have

 a steaming heap of trouble convincing the Dept. Of Motor Vehicles to transfer ownership of the